ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-04-30-spacy-low-resource.md

     absence of related languages: Evaluating low-resource dependency parsers on Tagalog.
 In *Proceedings of the Fourth Workshoup on Universal Dependencies (UDW 2020)*, pages 8-15, ACL.
+* <a id="nivre2017tutorial">Nivre, J., Zeman, D., Ginter F., Tyers, F.</a> Tutorial on Universal Dependencies: Adding a new language to UD.
+Presented at the *15th Conference of the European Chapter of the Association for Computational Linguistics*, 2017.
 * <a id="schachtner1983trg">Schachter, P. and Otanes, F.</a>Tagalog Reference
     Grammar. *University of California Press*, 1983.